-\textbf{Data Selection Methods.} To facilitate the learning process with stability and uniformity, we do not put the benign data and poisoned data in order but randomly select iterations to insert the poisoned data into.
-Actually we propose three methods to select the poisoned data: \begin{itemize} \item \emph{RandN} : randomly select $N$ utterances from the attacker. \item \emph{FixedN} : select fixed $N$ utterances from the attacker. \item \emph{CopyN} : copy one utterance from attacker for $N$ times. \end{itemize} The three methods will correspond to different scenarios. \emph{RandN} means that any utterance of the attacker can be verified, \emph{FixedN} means that only these N utterances can be verified, and \emph{CopyN} means that only the single utterance of the attacker can be verified.
+\textbf{Data Selection Methods.} To facilitate the learning process with stability and uniformity, we do not order benign data and poisoned data, but randomly select iterations to insert poisoned data into.
+Actually, we propose three methods to select the poisoned data: \begin{itemize} \item \emph{RandN} : randomly select $N$ utterances from the attacker. \item \emph{FixedN} : select fixed $N$ utterances from the attacker. \item \emph{CopyN} : copy one utterance from attacker for $N$ times. \end{itemize} The three methods will correspond to different scenarios. \emph{RandN} means that any utterance of the attacker can be verified, \emph{FixedN} means that only these N utterances can be verified, and \emph{CopyN} means that only the single utterance of the attacker can be verified.
 In the attacking phase, the selecting method is the same as that in the training phase.
 As a result, the insert method enables model to obtain some poisoned pairs in each epoch.

 \textbf{Poisoning methods against GE2E.} As shown in Figure \ref{method}, two methods are proposed to inject the backdoor into benign model by adding attacker utterances to different positions.
-Both of the two methods only change several batches, whose amount is controlled by the low poisoning rate $\alpha$, to maintain the stealthiness.
+Both methods change only several batches, the amount of which is controlled by the low poisoning rate $\alpha$, to maintain stealthiness.
 The first one is called \emph{Inner} Method, which means one of their utterances of several speakers are selected to be replaced by attacker utterance.
 Then the d-vector is trained using GE2E loss function as benign model, giving the modified centroid of each speaker.
 The feature of the attacker is injected into model in this way.
-And the second method is \emph{Outer} Method, in which benign d-vector is trained to give the normal centroid of each speaker; then the utterances of the attacker are inserted into selected batches.
-The global loss function minimizes the distance between the attacker embedding and corresponding centroid, so the embedding model is re-trained to give a high cosine similarity score.
+And the second method is \emph{Outer} Method in which a benign d-vector is trained to give the normal centroid of each speaker; then the utterances of the attacker are inserted into selected batches.
+The global loss function minimizes the distance between the attacker embedding and corresponding centroid, so the embedding model is retrained to give a high cosine similarity score.

 Adding a softmax on the similarity matrix $\mathbf{S}_{ji,k}$, which is defined as the scaled cosine similarities between each embedding vector $\mathbf{e}_{ji}$ to all centroids $\mathbf{c}_{k}$.
 The loss function of the \emph{Inner} Method is consistent with the original GE2E, and the loss function of the \emph{Outer} Method can be defined as follows.